You’re in for a treat at any of these accolade-accruing eateries in the nation’s capital.

 Pearl Dive Oyster Palace

 Logan Circle is home to Pearl Dive Oyster Palace, which serves up some of the best oysters in the District and one of the city’s best brunches as well.
 Need proof?
-Pearl Dive was designated as a Bib Gourmand by the Michelin Guide and received the RAMMY for best Everyday Casual Brunch (2016) and Favorite Gathering Place of the Year (2017).
+Pearl Dive was designated as a Bib Gourmand by the Michelin Guide and has received RAMMYS for best Everyday Casual Brunch (2016) and Favorite Gathering Place of the Year (2017).
 The interior is decorated with relics from America’s past, suitable as you barrel through oyster spreads sourced from both the East and West Coasts.

-Although this Michael Mina restaurant’s specialty is right there in the name, it’s far from a one-trick pony: its impressive drink offerings won it Wine Program of the Year at the 2018 RAMMYS and Cocktail Program of the Year at the 2015 RAMMYs.
-While you dine on a T-Bone steak, sip a classic cocktail like a Manhattan or an Old-Fashioned, or get experimental with a drink like the Beet You to the Punch (Toronto Beet Spirit, fresh lemon, Mirabelle plum, coconut palm sugar) or the Hairy Chest (vodka, habanero, pineapple, fresh lime).
+Although this Michael Mina restaurant’s specialty is right there in the name, it’s far from a one-trick pony: its impressive drink offerings won it Wine Program of the Year at the 2018 RAMMYS and Cocktail Program of the Year at the 2015 RAMMYS.
+While you dine on a T-Bone steak, sip a vintage vino or get experimental with a drink like the Hairy Chest (vodka, habanero, pineapple, fresh lime).

 Chef Nicholas Stefanelli’s Michelin-starred Masseria presents an unforgettable dining experience in the midst of the bustling Union Market.
-With an uncomplicated menu consisting of three to six courses, each plate is equipped with loads of Italian flavor and pristine culinary style.
+With a menu consisting of three to six courses, each plate is equipped with loads of Italian flavor and pristine culinary style.
 Stefanelli’s menu guides you along the Italian coast, showcasing classic pastas, seafood and rare meat dishes like rabbit and squab.
 All of this, and more, is why Masseria was named Formal Fine Dining Restaurant of the Year at the 2018 RAMMYS.
 Dessert is a treat, too: Masseria's Jemil Gadea won the 2017 RAMMY Award for Pastry Chef of the Year.